georgexyz19/georgexyz.com/content/posts/create-new-pelican-post.md

 > Where do you want to save the markdown file? [content/posts]
 > What will be the title of this post?
 [NEW TITLE] Python Program
         to Create New Pelican Post
-> What will be the slug of this post? [python-program-to-create-new-pelican-post]
+> What will be the slug of this post? [python-program-to-create
-        create-new-pelican-post
+        -new-pelican-post]create-new-pelican-post
 > What will be the date/time of the post?
 [2020-05-02 15:47]
 ```